shounaknaik/Depth-Using-Stereo/README.md

 1) Feature Detection And Matching

     a) The result is obtained using the Brute-Force matcher (SIFT) in OpenCV.
-To filter these wrong feature pairs, we will use RANSAC in the next step.
+To filter the wrong feature pairs, we will use RANSAC in the next step.

     b) The matches are sorted based on hemming distance and 30 best matches are selected from the total matches for the RANSAC section.